Seravo/seravo-plugin/README.md

 Translations can be done for instance by using Poedit.
 On editor open `languages/seravo-fi.po` and select `Update from pot file` which will update the po file.
 After translating compile the po file to `seravo-fi.mo` mo file.

-### Running PHPCS
+### Running Rector and PHPCS

-If you have PHPCS installed locally with all the WordPress standards, simply run `phpcs` yourself or let your code editor run it automatically on every save.
+If you have Rector and PHPCS installed locally with `composer install`, simply run `composer test`.
 Alternatively run PHPCS inside local Vagrant or Docker image, or on the same remote site used for testing:

 ```
 ssh -q -p 12345 example@example.seravo.com 'cd '/data/wordpress/htdocs/wp-content/mu-plugins/seravo-plugin/ && phpcs